8 Top Arrondissements to Stay in Paris for First Time Visitors

 Each arrondissement has a different feel and a different vibe.
 Some of the arrondissements even have their own names, such as Le Marais, the Latin Quarter, Saint-Germain, or Montmartre.

-While none of the 20 arrondissements are bad options, there are some definite advantages to staying in each one.
+While none of the 20 arrondissements are bad options, there are some definite advantages to staying in each one, which we’ll get into in the following sections!

 1. The 1st Arrondissement